 St. Luke's offers physical therapy in a variety of situations.
-You may need help recovering from an injury or surgery.
-Physical therapy can also help improve functional movement when dealing with chronic issues such as arthritis.
+You may need help recovering from an amputation, injury, or surgery.
+Physical and orthopedic therapy help you recover from an injury or surgery, and can improve functional movement when you have chronic conditions such as arthritis.
 Our goal is to get you moving, pain-free, so you can return to your regular activities and perform your best at home, at work, or when playing sports.

 Barbara Kerr, PT is a board certified as a geriatric clinical specialist.
 She has extensive experience treating orthopedic and neurological diagnoses, and special interests in amputee rehabilitation and geriatrics.
 She is certified in Graston Technique® (instrument-assisted soft tissue mobilization) and neurodevelopmental technique for the adult hemiplegic.

 Barb received a bachelor's degree in biology from the University of Iowa and a bachelor's degree in physical therapy from Northern Illinois University.
 Her hobbies include cycling, running, and cross country skiing.

 Inflammation of the joints in one or more areas of the body.
 There are over 100 different types of arthritis.